AriFordsham/GHCWiki/records/overloaded-record-fields/redesign.md

 1. provide neither instance in base, so use of `#x` as either a selector function or a van Laarhoven lens would require either an orphan instance or conversion via a combinator.

+**Design question**: we could sidestep the whole question by instead translating `#x` to a proxy of type `Proxy "x"`, avoiding the need for the `IV` class, but requiring a library to provide a function to convert the symbol to a selector/lens.
+This is slightly simpler, but perhaps too great a sacrifice of convenience.

 ### Hand-written instances